 Paul Beston is managing editor of City Journal.

-Nicole Gelinas is a City Journal contributing editor and author of After the Fall: Saving Capitalism from Wall Street—and Washington.
+Nicole Gelinas is a City Journal contributing editor, the Searle Freedom Trust Fellow at the Manhattan Institute, and the author of After the Fall: Saving Capitalism from Wall Street—and Washington.

-Steven Malanga is City Journals senior editor, a Manhattan Institute senior fellow, and the author of Shakedown: The Continuing Conspiracy Against the American Taxpayer.
+Steven Malanga is the senior editor of City Journal, the George M. Yeager Fellow at the Manhattan Institute, and the author of Shakedown: The Continuing Conspiracy Against the American Taxpayer.